 Sediment characterization data are shown in Figure 17.
-August monitoring efforts were entirely consistent with the March qualitative observations.
 Photographs of the sediment cores are included in the appendix.
 No submerged, benthic plants were found in the lake or waterway.
-Benthic algae (algae layers on the bottom of the lake and waterway) ranged from 15 cm thick at the northernmost end of Sunshine Lake to 3 to 4 cm thick at the southern end of the lake (Figure 16).
+Benthic algae (algae layers on the bottom of the lake and waterway) ranged from 15 cm thick at the northernmost end of Sunshine Lake to 5 to 6 cm thick at the southern end of the lake (Figure 17).
 Measurable benthic algae were not present in Sunshine Waterway.
 The algae layer was underlain by a thick layer of clay in Sunshine Lake.
-Sunshine Waterway was characterized by a thin layer of non-algae organic matter underlain by a thick layer of clean sand.
+Sunshine Waterway was characterized by a thin layer of non-algae organic matter underlain by a thick layer of sand.
 The lake algae layers appear to be moderate close to the SolarBee, thicker at a greater distance from the SolarBee, and thinnest at the farthest distance from the SolarBee, This is consistent with SolarBee induced water flow moving existing algae towards the edges of the lake but not pushing the algae into the farthest reaches of the lake.
 It is likely that a small amount of algae either remained in the lake after dredging or has grown since dredging and that the location of this algae has been reworked by SolarBee flow such that the algae accumulates at the edge of the SolarBee flow field.
-Future monitoring will be required to document that algae in Sunshine Lake is not increasing however.
+Results from 2022 sampling compared to 2021 show generally similar trends in algae distribution.